hasanparasteh/DaanAutoLogin/README.md

 # Skip Classes Bot

-This bot helps you to login in `http://iauctb.daan.ir/` and attend to your classes with out being physically available.
+This bot helps you to login in `http://iauctb.daan.ir/` and attend your classes without being physically available.

 In order to run this script please consider creating a `.env` file in root directory of project like below: